What Type of Furniture is Ideal For Coastal Mexico?

 Coastal Mexico is the ideal setting for Mayan ceramic furniture.
 The Maya settled across the Yucatan Peninsula in the first millennium B.C.
 They used clay for construction, traded raw materials, and sculpted in various media.
 Many of their ceramic vessels were durable, holding food for daily life as well as offerings made to a deity or a god.
 Today, Mayan ceramics are found throughout coastal Mexico.

 When planning a vacation to coastal Mexico, you should buy pieces of Talavera pottery furniture.
 Talavera pottery is handmade and tin-glazed to have a glossy finish.
 Its diverse collection includes functional dishes and decorative pieces.
 Its creation and popularity originated in Talavera de la Reina, Spain, and spread throughout Mexico during the colonial era in the 1500s.

 Coastal Mexico is known for its warm and humid climate.
 Because of this, many wood furniture manufacturers have moved production to Tijuana and other border cities in Mexico.
 Not only are labor costs in Mexico lower than they are in the United States, but the environmental regulations and occupational safety standards are less strict.
 Manufacturers see Mexico as a great opportunity to compete with manufacturers in the Far East and to be closer to the Southern California market.

 If you are considering using acrylic paint on your wooden furniture, there are a few things you should know.
-You should be patient when painting furniture, because the drying time can vary greatly.
+You should be patient when painting furniture because the drying time can vary greatly.
 You should allow the furniture to dry for at least a day before you move on to the next step.
-For best results, choose a high quality paint, and use primer before painting.
+For best results, choose a high-quality paint, and use a primer before painting.
 Otherwise, you will not achieve the desired finish.